pietile/pietile-native-kit/example/README.md

 # Pietile Native Kit Example

 As this is workspace project all dependencies are installed by calling `yarn` in outside directory.
-In every other aspect this is a regular React Native project.
+In every other aspect this is a regular React Native app.
 Most common commands are:

 - `react-native run-ios` to run on iOS simulator
 - `react-native run-android` to run on attached Android instance